StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 ### Closing Devices

-The Stratify OS drivers keep track of how many file descriptors have access to a device.
-If close() is called while other file descriptors are still open, it will leave the device enabled.
+When closing a device, Stratify OS both release the file description and may also shut off the hardware.
+If close() is called while other file descriptors are still open, Stratify OS will leave the device enabled.
 If close() is called and there are no other referencing file descriptors, the device will be powered off (PIO--aka GPIO--devices are an exception to this behavior).

 For example, the PWM output will stop oscillating and power off when all PWM devices are closed as illustrated below.